Quick Answer

 Medicare Costs Rise with Income

-There is a set threshold for different income earners paying for Medicare.
-High income earners have to pay a bit more for Part B and D. This additional charge is known as the Income-Related Monthly Adjustment Amount, or IRMAA, and is determined annually by the Social Security Administration (SSA) based on your modified adjusted gross income (MAGI) from two years prior.
-The pay is subject to yearly reviews.
-Individuals who believe their income has decreased significantly since the base year can file a Life-Changing Event appeal with the SSA to request a reassessment of their IRMAA bracket.
+Higher-income beneficiaries pay more for Part B and Part D. This additional charge is called the Income-Related Monthly Adjustment Amount, or IRMAA, and it is calculated annually by the Social Security Administration (SSA) using modified adjusted gross income (MAGI) from two years prior.
+The brackets are reviewed each year.
+Beneficiaries whose income dropped significantly after that base year, due to retirement, divorce, or another qualifying life event, can file a Life-Changing Event appeal with the SSA to request a reassessment of their IRMAA bracket.

 Medicare Doesn’t Cover For Family

-The Medicare program requires that individuals apply for the benefit separately.
-The program does not cover for family member needs.
-This is a significant distinction from employer-sponsored group health plans, which typically extend coverage to spouses and dependents.
-Family members who need coverage while a Medicare-eligible individual transitions off an employer plan may explore options through the Health Insurance Marketplace (HealthCare.gov), administered under the Affordable Care Act (ACA).
+Each person must apply for Medicare separately.
+The program does not extend coverage to spouses or dependents, which is a meaningful difference from employer-sponsored group health plans.
+Family members who need coverage while a Medicare-eligible individual transitions off an employer plan may explore options through the Health Insurance Marketplace (HealthCare.gov), administered under the Affordable Care Act (ACA) and overseen at the federal level by CMS.

 Instances when Penalty Can Be Avoided